Leave No Trace & Elopements

 Impacts from fire aren’t something that is too common with elopements.
 But if you are camping or do decide to have a fire, there are some things you will want to take into consideration so that you can leave no trace.

 Before building a fire, consider the impact it could have.
 Desert areas & high alpine environments are usually lacking in wood & they need all the help they can get.
-If there is wood in these areas it is best to leave it so it can decompose, add nutrients to the environment, or provide food or homes for critters.
+If there is wood in these areas it is best to leave it & not collect wood so that it can decompose, add nutrients to the environment, or provide food or homes for critters.

 Also be sure to know if there are any fire restrictions from various agencies.
 Other things to consider are sparklers or even sparks or heat that can come from a car.
 In certain areas sparklers are banned because they drop a lot of sparks that can easily cause unnatural wild fires.
-You should definitely be aware of any fire warnings & is the fire danger is low or high.
+Never park a vehicle on dry grass or shrubs.
+You should definitely be aware of any fire warnings & if the fire danger is low or high.

 Respect Wildlife